Of the roughly 805,000 Americans who have a heart attack each year,

-Making lifestyle changes to lower your risk factors lessens your chances of having another heart attack, and helps you look and feel better overall.
+Making lifestyle changes to lower your risk factors lessens your chances for having another heart attack and helps you feel better overall.

 Keep in mind that adopting lasting lifestyle changes requires setting SMART goals.
 When you begin your lifestyle makeover, make sure the challenges you set are:

-Instead, eat more fruits and vegetables, whole grains, low-fat dairy products, lean proteins, and healthy oils.
+Instead, when available, eat more fruits and vegetables, whole grains, lean proteins, and healthy fats and oils.

 Cardiovascular exercise can seem like a miracle potion.
-It strengthens your heart and lowers your blood pressure and cholesterol levels.
+It strengthens your heart and helps lower your blood pressure and cholesterol levels.
 It also acts as a stress reliever and mood enhancer.

 Be sure to get the all-clear from your doctor before lacing up your running shoes.

-Maintaining a positive attitude can benefit your health in many ways.
-If you have a positive outlook about your treatment after a heart attack, including any lifestyle changes, this can reduce your risk of heart problems.
+If you’re able to have a positive outlook about your treatment after a heart attack, including any lifestyle changes, this can help reduce your risk for heart problems.

-Elevated blood pressure or hypertension stresses your heart and blood vessels.
-Regular exercise, a low-sodium diet, and maintaining a healthy weight can work wonders.
+Elevated blood pressure, or hypertension, puts added stress on your heart and blood vessels.
+Engaging in regular exercise, eating a low-sodium diet, and maintaining a moderate weight can work wonders.

-There’s no time like now to get started on your heart health makeover journey.
-You only need to begin with a single step.
+There’s no time like now to get started on your heart-health journey.